Academic Information and Policies

 AnchorSexual Assault/Harassment & (HIPPA) Policy

-Waldorf University is committed to maintaining an academic environment free from any form of sexual assault.
+Waldorf University is committed to maintaining an academic environment free from any form of sexual assault and harassment.
 Sexual assault involves any act of forced, coerced, or non-consensual sexual intercourse or sexual contact.
 Acquaintance rape is a form of sexual assault that includes manipulation within a relationship.
-This manipulation includes using acquaintance to gain trust and take advantage of the victim’s vulnerability.
+This manipulation includes using acquaintance to gain trust and exploit the victim’s vulnerability.

 Acquaintance rape includes: